Opinion: Why Now?

 The islands are largely uninhabited and subjected to strong winds, sometimes reaching hurricane force.
 Having witnessed extreme cold in the Himalayas, I can attest to its effect on the human body.
 Against this setting, the question is unavoidable: why now, and not during the brief Arctic summer?

-Despite this disruption, preparations proceeded.
-Among the expeditioners, there was a growing sense that time itself was a factor, echoing Marcus Aurelius’s reflections on urgency.
-The Anomaly under investigation appeared to demand immediate attention.
+Yet, as of now, and despite these exacting specifications, every expeditioner— national and international alike— is approved.
+Preparations continue regardless.
+Among the team, there was a growing sense that time itself had become the primary adversary, echoing Marcus Aurelius’s reflections on the nature of urgency.
+The Anomaly under investigation appeared to demand immediate attention, even at the cost of basic survival.

 Timing, Not Accusation